18 Top-Rated Small Towns in Connecticut

 Chester's industrial roots in shipbuilding and milling are still evident in the downtown area.
 The town places a high priority on preserving its historical heritage, and many antique houses and buildings have been thoughtfully preserved for future generations.
 A strong cultural scene often goes hand in hand with historical priorities, and Chester's budding arts scene is no exception.

-Numerous galleries, boutiques, and theater add another layer of interest for visitors.
+Numerous galleries, boutiques, and theater add another layer of interest for visitors to this adorable small town.
 The surrounding topography, in addition to being scenic, provides great hiking and walking areas accessible directly from town.
 Chester is the perfect destination for a romantic getaway.

 Accommodation: Where to Stay in Chester